ifilot/p2000c-bytebridge/README.md

 Of course, to get `BB.COM` onto your P2000C, one would need to have some kind of transfer program, yet this is exactly the function that `BB.COM` is fulfilling.
-As such, we here provide a brief tutorial how to initially get `BB.COM` onto your machine.
+To tackle this "chicken-egg" problem, we here provide a brief tutorial how to initially get `BB.COM` onto your machine.

 1. Boot in the MS-DOS environment in your P2000T.
 It is important you start from a fresh boot to ensure the serial parameters are resetted to their default values.
 2. Open `DEBUG.COM`
 3. Type `A 100` to start the inline assembly procedure at memory address `$100`.
    Copy the following instructions into the machine.
-For convenience, in the code listing below, also comments are added to explain what the code is doing.
-You do not have to copy these comments into your P2000C.
-Once you have copied the listing below, simply hit <ENTER> twice to exit the inline-assembly mode.
+In the code listing below, also comments (the part starting with `;`) are added to explain what the code is doing.
+Do not copy over these comments to the P2000C.
+Once you have copied the listing below, simply hit `<ENTER>` twice to exit the inline-assembly mode.

 ```
 MOV AH,2